MarcoLodini/windows365/Windows365/enterprise/in-development.md

 ### Windows 365 disaster recovery options<!--55482055-->

 In a future update, admins will have two options for disaster recovery: the existing cross region disaster recovery and the new disaster recovery plus.
-The latter allocates a second Cloud PC at the time of configuration which improves RTO.
+The latter allocates a second Cloud PC at the time of configuration which improves restore time objective (RTO).
 As the recovery Cloud PC already exists, there isn't a capacity risk at the time of failure.

 ### Resize Windows 365 Frontline Cloud PCs in designated mode<!--54353038-->

 Admins will be able to resize Windows 365 Frontline Cloud PCs in designated mode.

-### More regions adding to global TURN relay support<!--56400921-->

-TURN relay support will be improved by expanding from 14 to over 40 regions globally.
-This expansion will reduce latency and improve connection reliability by serving users from more diverse locations.
-The dedicated IP range for Windows 365 traffic, separate from the ACS TURN relay, will optimize and isolate traffic for AVD and Windows 365.
-This will let customers to bypass certain network restrictions and enhance the quality and speed of Windows 365 traffic.

 <!-- ***********************************************-->
 ## Device security